 Our impact

-In a one-year experimental study published in 2009, Paluck showed RLB’s significant successes in shifting perceptions about social norms among its audience.
+In a one-year experimental study published in 2009, Paluck showed RLB’s significant successes in shifting social norms among its audience.

 Findings from the study indicate that regular exposure to Musekeweya led to a 10-percentage-point decrease in individuals advising their children to marry within their own group.
 Listeners also exhibited greater trust towards others, challenging the notion that trust is naïve.
 Additionally, audience members were more likely to voice their opinions when they disagreed with something and showed less tendency to blindly follow authority.